nikist97/Python-DataStructures/README.md

 # if comparison is -1, the priorities will be replaced if the new priority is less than the old priority
 # if comparison is None (default), the priorities will always be replaced
 # raises ValueError if comparison is not -1, 1 or None

+priority_queue.remove_element(element) # finds and removes the element from the queue
+# raises TypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises KeyError if the queue doesn't contain the element
 ```

 <br> <br>